If you have specific questions that are not answered below, please email them to firstname.lastname@example.org.

-You can request funding for up to two years.
-The funding period would run from July 1st to June 30th each academic year.
-For this funding cycle, funds are to be utilized by June 30, 2020 (assuming funding was requested for two years).
+The funding period would run from July 1 to June 30 each academic year.
+For this funding cycle, funds are to be utilized by June 30, 2022 (assuming funding was requested for two years).

 What kinds of projects have been funded in the past?

-Can Pitt Seed Project funds be used to fund other pilot projects?
+Can funds be used to fund other projects already in process?

-This would need to be reviewed on a case by case basis.
+This would be reviewed on a case-by-case basis.